• chevron-right

 The Sandbox Audience Journey™

-Unlike traditional audience journeys, which often focus on attendance and satisfaction, the Sandbox Audience Journey™ maps the psychological, emotional and practical stages through which engagement develops into lasting impact.
+Unlike traditional audience journeys that focus on attendance and satisfaction, it explains the psychological, emotional and practical stages through which participation becomes lasting impact.

 What powers Sandbox?